-Jill McWhirter, a partner in the Houston office and a member of the energy practice’s management team, advises clients on innovative intellectual property (“IP”) strategies as well as legal challenges they may face to succeed in the highly competitive world market.
+Jill McWhirter, a partner in the Houston office and a member of the energy practice’s management team, advises clients in the global marketplace on their technology transactions by providing practical strategic guidance to help clients profitably develop, protect, share and exploit their technology and intellectual property assets.
+She provides her clients with innovative intellectual property (“IP”) strategies as well as insights into legal challenges they may face to succeed in the highly competitive world market.
 Her approach is simple: align her clients’ business goals with the ability to protect all aspects of their IP, optimize and monetize its value, and increase their market position.

 With Ms. McWhirter’s undergraduate degree in nuclear engineering and her experience working as a “decontamination engineer” (preparing for disposal or radioactive and hazardous waste materials) at Westinghouse Electric Corporation, the energy industry has been a central component of Ms. McWhirter’s IP practice.
 She spends a significant amount of time with her energy clients, both here in the U.S. and overseas, on IP transactional matters that may arise during daily operations as well as on critical company-changing transactions.
 She assists in engineering the intellectual property side of corporate deals, negotiating contracts, analyzing risk assessment, IP development and licensing agreements and counseling.

 In addition, she has deep experience managing the most complex software license transactions and has negotiated over 200 transactions in the last four years.
 Understanding the software industry challenges both here in the U.S. and internationally, Ms. McWhirter provides practical and efficient representation for clients on the licensing, exploitation and distribution of software assets, including inbound and outbound agreements, framework and enterprise agreements, cloud computing and software service agreements.